These IIRSM-approved Fire Awareness Training courses are designed to equip staff with an essential awareness of fire safety principles at work.

 Customer Feedback

-Why Is This Training Important?
+Why Is Fire Awareness Training Important?

 Are You Aware of Your Responsibilities?

-Provide regular fire safety refresher training for all staff.
+Provide regular fire safety refresher training for all staff

-Records of every employee’s training history must be maintained to prove compliance.
+Maintain records of every employee’s training history

 Frequently Asked Questions